AHA

 AHA at a glance

-• Acronym for alpha hydroxy acid
+• AKA alpha hydroxy acid

 • Includes glycolic and lactic acids